 Drivetrain service is often neglected and can lead to expensive repairs - Differential and transfer case fluids are often neglected.
 Gear oil is cheap, a new rear end is not.
 Servicing these components once again grants you the opportunity to check for excessive wear and/or damage.
 Additionally, the condition of universal joints can be checked by rotating the driveshaft back and forth; excessive play indicates they should be replaced.
 If no metal filings are found in the transfer case and/or differential(s), they won't need to be serviced again for quite some time and you'll have the peace of mind that there are no problems.

-Synthetic oil is better oil - Synthetic engine and gear oils are better than conventional dino fluids, although more expensive.
+Synthetic oil is better oil - Albeit more expensive, synthetic engine and gear oils are far superior to conventional "dino" fluids, period.
 It's never too late to switch to synthetic, regardless of mileage.
 For a detailed list of benefits and additional information on synthetic motor and gear oils, see: Synthetic engine and gear oils for diesels